chaizexu/EC601-homework2-part2/README.md

 # EC601-homework2-part2
-try FriendlyChat with the help of firebase build the first web app for users interested in chatting with others and integrate the features from the tutorial and finish the development of this app
+try FriendlyChat with the help of firebase.

+build the first web app for users interested in chatting with others and integrate the features from the tutorial and finish the development of this app.